Minimax convergence rates of a binary plug-in type classification procedure for time-homogeneous SDE paths under low-noise conditions: Abstract

 \section{Abstract}

-The study of minimax convergence rates for classification procedures adapted to SDE paths is rarely addressed in the literature.
-Only one paper established optimal convergence rates for a binary classifier for SDE paths constructed from the white noise model.
-In this paper, we consider a more complex diffusion model with space-dependent drift and diffusion coefficients where the drift depends on the class and the diffusion coefficient is common to all classes.
-We establish, under the low-noise condition, a faster convergence rate of order $\log^4(N)N^{-2\beta/(2\beta+1)}$ over a H\"older space of smoothness parameter $\beta \geq 1$.
+The study of minimax convergence rates for classification procedures adapted to SDE paths remains relatively scarce in the literature.
+Existing results are limited to the white noise model and, more recently, to time-homogeneous SDEs with a focus on derivation of standard minimax rates.
+In this paper, we consider a diffusion model characterized by a time-homogeneous SDE with a space-dependent drift coefficient depending on the class and a diffusion coefficient that is common to the two classes.
+We establish, under low-noise conditions on the regression function, a faster convergence rate of order $\log^4(N)N^{-2\beta/(2\beta+1)}$ over a H\"older space of smoothness parameter $\beta \geq 1$.
 This result will require the establishment of an exponential inequality, which is essential to obtain the expected rate.
 We then prove that it is not possible to achieve a convergence rate that is faster than $N^{-2\beta/(2\beta+1)}$.